 In both societies the electronic media, particularly radio, was often significantly altered in one important aspect.
-As opposed to being a vehicle for mass and public distribution of content to large number of people, it often became a very elaborate mechanism for interpersonal communication.
+It often became a very elaborate mechanism for interpersonal and not just mass communication.
 In Japan, thousands of personal messages about safety, location or concern, were broadcast.
 These were directed to specific relatives and friends of the victims.
-People would call radio stations with messages that were frequently aired totally unaltered.
+People would call radio stations with messages that were frequently aired verbatim.
 A similar pattern was observed in the United States, although to a lesser dramatic degree.